botlabs-gg/yagpdb-docs-v2/README.md

 Install [Hugo](https://gohugo.io/getting-started/installing/), clone this repository and run `hugo server` to start a local server.
 The server will automatically rebuild the page when you make changes.

-Due to the current configuration of `baseURL` in `hugo.toml`, the page is then available at `localhost:1313/yagpdb-docs-v2`.

 ### Editor Setup

 As this project used the [EditorConfig](https://editorconfig.org/) standard, you will have to make sure that your